Tarasidze/email_checker/README.md

     - set_api_url

 ```
-Example you can find in example.py
+Example of usage you can find in example.py